do-community/do-article-templates/README.md

-# do-article-templates
+# do-article-templates — DigitalOcean Community Article Templates
-Markdown templates for DO Community Authors

-Please use these templates to help you create articles for the DO Community.
+Please use these templates in addition to our style guide (do.co/style) to help you create articles for the DO community.

-These are not substitutes for the DO Style and Formatting Guides.
-If this is your first article, please read the Guides in their entirety before starting.

-To get published quickly, submit a first draft that’s error-free and meets our style and formatting guidelines:

-- do.co/style
-- do.co/formatting

-Thanks!
+Happy writing!

-The DO Editorial Team
+— The DigitalOcean Editorial Team